Griffin1610/PHPMailer-Mail-App/README.md

     - change username and password value in user-dashboard.php (Line 64-65).
 The username must be your email and the password must be a user created       16 digit app password key from google.

+  download zip file and database file to run program